KevinJohann/PaymentApp/README.md

 # VIPER + Coordinator diagnostic app

-A Mercado libre (meli) diagnostic application.
+A Mercado Libre (meli) diagnostic application.

-- App internal use open apis from meli.
+- App use internal meli api to solve the test.

 # How to use.